ANZ International Money Transfers Exchange Rates, Fees and Transfer Times

 - ANZ’s SWIFT/BIC code.
 This is ANZBNZ22 or ANZBAU3M.
 If the other party requires an 11 digit SWIFT, use ANZBNZ22XXX

 In most cases ANZ will automatically convert the incoming foreign currency at a foreign exchange rate that they can determine.
 Unfortunately, this exchange rate might not be the best you can find.
-If you're looking to get the best exchange rate or even hold the foreign currency in an account before converting it, you can either compare money transfer exchange rates here, or look at a multi-currency account like the TransferWise Borderless Account.
+If you're looking to get the best exchange rate or even hold the foreign currency in an account before converting it, you can either compare money transfer exchange rates here, or look at a multi-currency account like the Borderless Account from Wise.

 For a more comprehensive guide on how to receive funds into your Australian ANZ account click here.

 How long it takes for the money to arrive

 In most cases it either arrives on the same day or between 1-3 business days later.
 ANZ international services tend to process international transfers overnight on bank business days.
 However, the time it takes until the payee’s can see the money in their account will vary depending on the receiving bank.

 For more information, read How long does an international money transfer take?

 For personal customers sending money overseas online using ANZ internet banking, the maximum amount they can transfer depends on their Pay Anyone limit.
 For more information, see the ANZ faqs.

 If you are not sure which exchange rate you need, here is a list of currencies, countries and currency codes.